vincelwt/super-provider/README.md

 - `benchmarkRuns`: Number of runs for each benchmark.
 Default: `2`
 - `stallTimeout`: Timeout for a call to be considered stalled.
 Default: `4000` (4 seconds)
 - `maxParallel`: Maximum number of parallel calls.
 Default: `3`

+### Which mode to use?

+- if you are not doing very frequent calls and/or want the absolute fastest results, regardless of network use or cost, use `parallel` which will send the request to many providers in parallel and return the first available response.

+- for all other uses (espsecially if you are doing a lot of requests at once) use `spread` (default) which is more efficient.
+Limit expensive API calls to a provider.
+This is also more respectful for public providers as it won't flood them with requests you won't use.

 ## Caveats